Ethical and responsible purchases

 GRTgaz’s commitment to small companies and disabled-friendly sectors

 GRTgaz has also made a commitment to small and medium-sized enterprises (SMEs).
-The company supports local entrepreneurship and the economic attractiveness of the territories by making more than 30% of its purchases made from French SMEs in 2021.
+The company supports local entrepreneurship and the economic attractiveness of the territories by making more than 32% of its purchases made from French SMEs in 2022 and pays particular attention to suppliers who are or could find itself in a situation of economic dependence on GRTgaz.

 Conserving suppliers’ liquidity